Indonesia's Jokowi kicks off fresh term after wave of crises

 ARSYAD ALI, AFP/File

-Authorities have banned mass demonstrations for fear the inauguration might be used as cover for another attack as militancy continues to plague the world's biggest Muslim majority nation.
+Choosing conservative cleric Amin as his vice president has also thrown Indonesia's reputation for tolerant Islam into question.

-Jokowi's new term also comes against the backdrop of fears that Indonesia's two-decades of democratic reforms are being eroded.
+Jokowi's administration appeared caught off guard when thousands of students hit the streets in protests last month against a raft of divisive reforms, including banning pre-marital sex and changes that critics said would weaken the anti-graft agency.

-His adminstration appeared caught off guard when thousands of students hit the streets in protests last month against a raft of divisive reforms, including banning pre-marital sex and weakening the anti-graft agency.
-Three students died in the unrest.
+The criminal-code reforms were delayed after the backlash, while a bill that limits the power of Indonesia's corruption buster, known as the KPK, has come into effect.